bbauska/Coursera-Bootstrap/readme.md

 -   To install Node on your machine, go to [https://nodejs.org](https://nodejs.org/) and click on the Download button.
-Depending on your computer\'s platform (Windows, MacOS or Linux), the appropriate installation package is downloaded.
+Depending on your computer&apos;s platform (Windows, MacOS or Linux), the appropriate installation package is downloaded.

 -   As an example, on a Mac, you will see the following web page.
 Click